-The VA is intended to reflect temporary distortions in spreads caused by illiquidity in the market or extreme widening of credit spreads.
+The volatility adjustment ("VA") is intended to reflect temporary distortions in spreads caused by illiquidity in the market or extreme widening of credit spreads.
 The VA reduces technical provisions by increasing the discount rate used to calculate the best estimate liability.
 VAs are prescribed by EIOPA on a currency and country basis.

 The PRA has approved the application for the VA to be applied in the Company.
-The VA is applied to all those liabilities where an MA is not applied with the exception of unit-linked business where no application was made.
+The VA is applied to all those liabilities where a MA is not applied, with the exception of unit-linked business and business originally written in the FLP heritage company, where no application was made.

-The GBP VA used at 31 December 2016 is shown in the table below.
+The VAs used at 31 December 2017 are shown in the table below.

-VA (bps) 31 December 2016
+Volatility adjustment (bps) 31 December 2017

-GBP 30
+GBP 18

-EUR 13
+EUR 4